BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 Locate a recording on your hard drive; for your convenience, we provide the [SampleEMG.txt](SampleEMG.txt) file with a snippet of Electromyography (EMG) data.

-You can make a simple experiment using the Python script [LoadFile.py](LoadFile.py); this code uses the function `loadtxt` (in this case made available through the `PyLab` module) to load the recorded data onto a variable in your program:
+You can make a simple experiment using the Python script [LoadFile.py](LoadFile.py); this code uses the function `loadtxt` (in this case made available through the `PyLab` module), to load the recorded data onto a variable in your program:
 ```
 %matplotlib inline
 from pylab import *